Psalms For Life

 Impossible possibility

 The coming of God’s kingdom has always been impossible, humanly speaking.
-Our part in that venture sometimes seems impossible too.
-This psalm tackles that problem head-on.
+Our part in that venture often seems impossible too.
+This psalm joyfully tackles that problem head-on.

 My heart is set, God—